-The more we travel the more we appreciate having travel insurance.
-Adventure travel, hiking, safari, snowboarding, and driving in foreign countries comes with an inherent risk.
-With the cost of healthcare and risk of needing medical evacuation we always carry travel insurance.
+The more we travel, the more we appreciate having travel insurance.
+Adventure travel, hiking, safari, snowboarding, and driving in foreign countries come with an inherent risk.
+With the cost of healthcare and the risk of needing medical evacuation, we always carry travel insurance.

 Reliable travel insurance covers you beyond health as it can cover rental cars, missed flights, trip cancellations, and more.
-Our recommendation is to pick up a policy with World Nomads as they’re excellent at medium – short term plans.
+Our recommendation is to pick up a policy with Heymondo as they’re excellent at medium – short-term plans.

 Download a Good Playlist

 You will spend a lot of time in the car, so the right travel playlist is essential.
 Download one to your phone before you go so you are ready to roll!